lukexor/pix-engine/README.md

 ## License

-`PixEngine` is licensed under the GPLv3 license.
-See the `LICENSE.md` file in the root for a copy.
+See the `LICENSE.md` file in the root.

 ## Contact